google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

 * If the camera you are using supports zoom, a zoom slider will be displayed.

-Three variables from the demo are available from the console:
+Several variables from the demo are available from the console:

 * **constraints**
 * **imageCapture**